-To minimize stormwater impacts, the proposed project will be designed and constructed in accordance with Ecology's Stormwater Management Manual for Western Washington and the Spokane Regional Stormwater Manual (2008).
-Stormwater discharges will comply with Washington State and federal water quality standards.
-Additional permitting conditions will be determined during design and each proposed improvement will adhere to permit requirements during project construction.
-Following construction, all disturbed undeveloped areas will be restored with native and ornamental landscaping.
+While these measures would again be analyzed at project level SEPA review, they were assessed during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; to minimize stormwater impacts, the proposed project would be designed and constructed in accordance with Ecology's Stormwater Management Manual for Western Washington and the Spokane Regional Stormwater Manual (2008).
+Stormwater discharges would comply with Washington State and federal water quality standards.
+Additional permitting conditions would be determined during design if this study were to proceed and each proposed improvement would adhere to permit requirements during project construction.
+Following construction, all disturbed undeveloped areas would be restored with native and ornamental landscaping.